tobanteAudio/juce-cookbook/chapters/cpp/tools.md

 ## Makefile/Scripts

-I usally wrap all the common commands in a Makefile.
+I usually wrap all the common commands in a Makefile.
 Just to save some typing.

 ```make
 CONFIG ?= Release